 CD46 (CD46 Molecule) is a Protein Coding gene.
-Diseases associated with CD46 include hemolytic uremic syndrome, atypical 2 and measles.
-Among its related pathways are Complement and coagulation cascades and Immune System.
-GO annotations related to this gene include receptor activity and enzyme inhibitor activity.
-An important paralog of this gene is ENSG00000276911.
+Diseases associated with CD46 include Hemolytic Uremic Syndrome, Atypical 2 and Atypical Hemolytic Uremic Syndrome With Complement Gene Abnormality.
+Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity.
+An important paralog of this gene is CR2.

 Acts as a cofactor for complement factor I, a serine protease which protects autologous cells against complement-mediated injury by cleaving C3b and C4b deposited on host tissue.
 May be involved in the fusion of the spermatozoa with the oocyte during fertilization.
 Also acts as a costimulatory factor for T-cells which induces the differentiation of CD4+ into T-regulatory 1 cells.
 T-regulatory 1 cells suppress immune responses by secreting interleukin-10, and therefore are thought to prevent autoimmunity.